coreos/tectonic-docs/Documentation/install/vmware/vmware-terraform.md

 ```
 After running `terraform apply` master machines will appear in Tectonic Console.
 This change may take several minutes.

-Make sure to add the new Controller nodes' IP addresses in DNS for `tectonic_vmware_controller_domain` variable or update the load balancer to include new Controller nodes.
+Add the new controller nodes' IP address to the DNS record for the name set in the tectonic_vmware_controller_domain variable, or update the load balancer configuration with the new controller nodes.

 ## Known issues and workarounds

-See the [troubleshooting][troubleshooting] document for workarounds for bugs that are being tracked.
+See the [troubleshooting][troubleshooting] document for known issues and workarounds.

 ## Delete the cluster